RodrigoAntonioCruz/-React-Frontend-Challenge/README.md

 ### Getting started

-1.Clone or download the project from the repository to your computer.
+1. Clone or download the project from the repository to your computer.

 2. Access the project root and open the terminal or command prompt and run: `npm install` to download the dependencies.